Matching while Learning: Introduction

 \section{Introduction}

+A wide range of online platforms serve as matchmakers between demand and supply; for example, online labor markets match workers to jobs (e.g., Upwork for remote work, Handy for housecleaning, Thumbtack and Taskrabbit for local tasks, etc.); e-commerce platforms match consumers to goods (e.g., eBay, Amazon); and online fashion retailers match clients to clothing items (e.g., Rent The Runway, Stitch Fix).
+These platforms are characterized by two salient features that motivate our work. {\em First}, they have a {\em limited supply} available; for example, in online labor markets, the supply of jobs is limited; while in e-commerce and online fashion platforms, the supply of goods is limited. {\em Second}, these platforms need to {\em learn} enough about their users (the demand side) to be able to match them to the right units of supply.
+Our paper addresses this twin challenge of matching while learning.

-This paper considers a central operational challenge faced by platforms that serve as matchmakers between supply and demand.
-Such platforms face a fundamental {\em exploration-exploitation} trade-off: on the one hand, efficient operation involves making matches that generate the most value (``exploitation''); on the other hand, the platform must continuously learn about newly arriving participants, so that they can be efficiently matched (``exploration'').
-In this paper, we develop a structurally simple and nearly optimal approach to resolving this trade-off.
+The problem we address is a version of the {\em exploration-exploitation} trade-off: on the one hand, efficient operation involves making matches that generate the most value (``exploitation''); on the other hand, the platform must continuously learn about newly arriving participants, so that they can be efficiently matched (``exploration'').
+The task is complicated in our setting due to the fact that supply is limited: matching a unit of supply to one user renders it unavailable to other users, an externality that cannot be ignored, whether exploring or exploiting.
+In this paper, we develop a structurally simple and nearly optimal approach to resolving the exploration-exploitation trade-off in settings with limited supply.

-In the model we consider, there are two groups of participants: {\em workers} and {\em jobs}.
-The terminology is inspired by online labor markets (e.g., Upwork for remote work, Handy for housecleaning, Thumbtack and Taskrabbit for local tasks, etc.); however, our model can be viewed as a stylized abstraction of many other matching platforms as well.
-Time is discrete, and new workers and jobs arrive at the beginning of every time period.
-Workers depart after performing a specified number of jobs.
+For convenience, the terminology in our model will be inspired by online labor markets: we call the demand side of the platform the {\em workers}, and the supply side of the platform the {\em jobs}.
+Jobs are in limited supply in the platform.
+Despite this specific terminology, our model should be viewed as a stylized abstraction of many platforms where supply is matched to users in the presence of limited inventory, e.g., via algorithmic recommendation or matching engines.
+Examples include online commerce and fashion retail platforms mentioned above, and similar platforms in other industries.

+In our model, workers and jobs arrive over discrete time.
+Workers depart after $N$ periods, while jobs each take one period for a single worker to complete (hence each worker performs $N$ jobs over her lifetime).
+The supply of jobs at each period is limited.
 Each time a worker and job are matched, a (random) payoff is generated and observed by the platform, where the payoff distribution depends on the worker type and the job type.
+(We assume a Bernoulli distribution for the payoffs.)
+To incorporate the limited supply of jobs in the simplest possible way, our model considers a continuum of workers and jobs.
+As a consequence, in our analysis, we find that for a suitable class of policies, there is stochasticity only at the level of individual workers and not at the level of the overall system.